GISCODE/arcgis-python-api2022/talks/uc2018/Plenary/pools/README.md

 # Swimming pool detection and classification using deep learning
-This project was presented at UC Plenary this year.
-This repository contains code for creating an swimming pool detector.
-However, with minor modifications it can be trained on new data.
-If know want to our journey of development of this project the following  blogs might be helpful to you.
+This project was presented at the Esri UC 2018 Plenary session.
+This repository contains code for creating a swimming pool detector.
+However, with minor modifications it can be trained to detect objects of different types from aerial, drone or satellite imagery.
+The the following blog arcicles outline our approach.

 * [Medium in-depth blog](https://medium.com/geoai/swimming-pool-detection-and-classification-using-deep-learning-aaf4a3a5e652)

 * [Esri overview blog](https://www.esri.com/arcgis-blog/products/api-python/analytics/how-we-did-it-integrating-arcgis-and-machine-learning-at-uc-2018/?adumkts=product&adupro=ArcGIS_Enterprise&aduc=social&adum=external&aduSF=twitter&utm_Source=social&aduca=ArcGIS_Enterprise_Releases&adut=deeplearningUC_blog&sf_id=701f2000000rpeWAAQ&adbsc=social2466101&adbid=1021789845209804800&adbpl=tw&adbpr=80676821)

-## Object detection and GIS
+## An end-to-end object detection workflow
-The field od Deep Learning has recently witnessed groundbreaking research with state of the art results, but taking this research to the field and solving real-world problems is still a challenge.
-Integration of the latest research in AI with ArcGIS, the industry leading GIS, opens up a world of opportunities ranging from feature identification and land cover classification to creating maps straight out of imagery.
-With the great results of deep learning this project also showcases the flexibility of ArcGIS api for python to integrate with deep learning libraries like PyTorch and Fast.ai
+The field of Deep Learning has recently witnessed groundbreaking research with state of the art results, but taking this research to the field and solving real-world problems is still a challenge.
+Integration of the latest research in AI with ArcGIS opens up a world of opportunities.
+The notebooks in this folder show an end-to-end workflow that starts from extracting image chips to training a deep learning object detection model, deploying it over a large geographical area and creating information products like maps, layers and web apps to share the results, as well as creating assignments for field workers for verification and field assessment of results.

 ![Detected Pools](https://cdn-images-1.medium.com/max/896/1*17wkvk94x7EKx8u33FQdwA.png)

 <sub> Detected Pools (700m X 700m)</sub>

-## The Challenge
+## Objective

 #### Update assessor data